Is it wrong to refer to someone as “being bipolar?” I have the diagnosis, and this is my take on the subject.

 Mental illness is a serious subject surrounded by stigma.
 It’s no wonder that there are a lot of powerful emotions revolving around it.
 Still, by insisting something be said or not said a certain way, we’re not doing anything to help improve the situation.

 What matters is that we’re providing help, support, and encouragement to those who need it.
+Mental illnesses need to be treated without people squabbling about labels.
 We need to build each other up and offer hope and understanding.

 I appreciate my blog visitor for taking the time to write her comment.
 I don’t agree with her thought process, but I don’t fault her for it.
 It’s how she feels, and she should fight for what she believes in.